Donald Trump, The Occupier

 Of course, no established precedent or once-secure right seems safe with the current Supreme Court.
 But in the case of United States v.
 Wong Kim Ark, decided in 1898, the Court established that the Fourteenth Amendment creates birthright citizenship even for the children of non-citizen residents.
 The case arose while federal Chinese exclusion legislation was in force.
 The government argued that Wong Kim Ark, although born in San Francisco, was the child of two Chinese non-citizen parents who were subjects of the Chinese emperor making him also a subject of the emperor.
 He was thus not subject to the jurisdiction of the United States, or so the argument went.

 But the Supreme Court wasn’t buying this argument.
 It ruled, with two exceptions not relevant to today’s immigration debate, that anyone born within the territorial boundaries of the United States and residing here was “subject to the jurisdiction of the United States.”
 The jurisdiction of a country within its territorial boundaries is complete.
-It would certainly seem correct that our “jurisdiction” applies to children born to illegal aliens — they are required to pay our taxes and are subject to criminal penalty for failure to comply with our laws like the rest of us.
+So our “jurisdiction” applies to children born to illegal aliens — they are required to pay our taxes and are subject to criminal penalty for failure to comply with our laws like the rest of us.

 It is hard to imagine West Virginians with serious concern about the practical effect of immigration on their lives, lawful or unlawful.
 In 2023, there were 32,309 foreign-born people in West Virginia, which is about 1.8% of the state’s population.
 This is lower than the national average of 14.3%.
 As a recent article in The Wall Street Journal put it, “there is little evidence that many recent immigrants – either those who entered legally or those who didn’t – have any inclination to go to West Virginia, the only state with fewer residents than it had in 1940.”